dgerog/Prime-Number-Differences-Distribution/Readme.md

 * _main.py_: The main code of the experiment.

 ## Acknowledgments
 The list of primes I used was extracted from files downloaded from [https://primes.utm.edu/lists/small/millions/]https://primes.utm.edu/lists/small/millions/.
-I wish to thank Dr. [https://www.utm.edu/staff/caldwell/]Chris K. Caldwell for maintaining the repository with files with list of prime numbers.
+I wish to thank Dr. [https://www.utm.edu/staff/caldwell/](Chris K. Caldwell) for maintaining the repository with files with list of prime numbers.